deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Dude, come on, yeah he's a fuckin' badass but he's not THAT-"

 "Nah bro."
 Baseball interrupted.
-“It's not about him being too scary, though he fuckin' *is*.
-It's about giving him a proper sendoff.”
+"It's not about him being too scary, though he fuckin' *is*.
+It's about giving him a proper sendoff."

-"...you're right."
+"…you're right."
 Adam agreed.
-“He'd deserve nothing less.”
+"He'd deserve nothing less."

 "Nuke the site from orbit."
 Firth nodded.

 "It's the only way to be sure."
 Kovač finished for him.
-“Helmets and masks on, boys.”
+"Helmets and masks on, boys."

 They scooped the helmets up and put them on, pushing them down firmly until they engaged with the rigid component of the seal at the back of the skull with a sharp *clack!* The mask locked into place along the jawbone and mated with the suit's air supply and to the helmet with similar mechanical solidity.
 The flexible rubber seal that did the rest of the work of keeping their faces protected from vacuum slid together easily and automatically.